 Prior to 2000, cultures weren’t explored and appreciated as a core asset.
 Sure, they existed, but their study and development was not considered important in meeting a company’s goals.
 The connection between culture and success wasn’t yet realized.

-Then in 2009, Netflix CEO Reed Hoffman shared his company’s culture code in the form of a 100+ slide deck on Slideshare.
+Then in 2009, Netflix CEO Reed Hastings shared his company’s culture code in the form of a 100+ slide deck on Slideshare.
 Not many companies had one, and this look at what it covered was revolutionary.
 It has since had nearly 16 million views.

 The advent of the culture deck revealed that culture was finally getting the attention it deserved.
 Companies were beginning to see that culture was a key, maybe the key, competitive and strategic advantage.
 Products and features can be copied, but like fingerprints or snowflakes, cultures are unique.
 Today companies from real estate to hospitals have statements to reflect their culture.

 You can’t hire someone to create a culture for you.
 If you have more than five employees, it’s already there.
 You just have to discover and articulate it.
 You can’t set out to be what you’re not, or pretend to be what you’d like.
 What you can do is learn what your culture is now.
 If things appear that concern you, you can work to change them.
 If you like what is there, you can keep nourishing it.

 HubSpot Founder and CTO Dharmesh Shah calls culture “a company’s operating system.”
 He’s spent hundreds of hours on HubSpot’s, which is in its 16th iteration.
 He views it as “…part manifesto, part employee handbook and part diary of dreams."
 Hastings says simply that culture is “how a firm operates.”

 Both agree that company culture is a core asset:

 - It is a companies beliefs and values, articulated and lived.